Setasign/SetaPDF-Signer-Addon-SwisscomAIS/README.md

 The implementation is based on the [All-in Signing Service Reference Guide Version 2.10](https://documents.swisscom.com/product/1000255-Digital_Signing_Service/Documents/Reference_Guide/Reference_Guide-All-in-Signing-Service-en.pdf).

+The form for requesting a test account at Swisscom includes the Claimed IDs for testing and is available [here](https://documents.swisscom.com/product/filestore/lib/2c3229a1-3e50-4f3d-a957-ec1b55ade6dc/orderpermanenttestaccount-de.pdf).

 ## Requirements
 To use this package you need credentials for the Swisscom AIS webservice.